saitaiky/notebook/docs/docs/aws/development/cloudformation.md

 A stack set lets you create stacks in AWS accounts across regions by using a single AWS CloudFormation template.
 All the resources included in each stack are defined by the stack set’s AWS CloudFormation template.
 As you create the stack set, you specify the template to use, as well as any parameters and capabilities that the template requires.

-:::infoSstack instance status is `OUTDATED`
+:::info Sstack instance status is `OUTDATED`
 In the event that the stack operation failed and the stack instance status is OUTDATED, the following are the possible culprits:

 - The AWS CloudFormation template might have errors.
 Validate the template in AWS CloudFormation and fix errors before trying to create your stack set.